frankscu/jadepix/jadepix1/README.md

-# Simulation(Iron-55, using allpix-squared) and analysis(scripts written by python) for jadepix on CEPC
+# Simulation(Iron-55, using allpix-squared) and analysis(scripts written by python) for jadepix1 on CEPC

 To run the programs successfully, you may follow the following steps.